 Sadly there's no such thing as a perfect sleep chart, but if you sleep like a baby and wake up refreshed your chart will almost certainly show a steady wave of peaks and troughs.

-According to sleep monitoring app SleepCycle, a good night's sleep will show sleep cycle peaks and troughs lasting for around 90 minutes.
-Notice that for every cycle the person goes into less deep sleep, this is typical for a normal sleep graph.
+Generally speaking, a good night's sleep consists of cycles lasting for around 90 minutes.
+Notice that for every cycle the person goes into less deep sleep; this is typical for a normal sleep graph.

-And while a few drinks can help you fall asleep faster you can see from this graph you'll probably have a lot less deep sleep, be restless and wake up earlier than usual.
+And while a few drinks can help you fall asleep faster, you can see from this graph that they also mean you'll probably have a lot less deep sleep, be more restless and wake up earlier than usual.
 Alcohol also tends to keep your heart rate higher.

 "Each fitness monitor varies in the activities it monitors, the methods used to record them and the feedback given on the data collected.
 You may have to become your own detective to discover how the tracked data correlates with how you feel during the day and any factors that affect your sleep."